 4.)
 Stiffer Fines

 Fines for noncompliance range from $500 up to $5000 for recurring offenses.
 The previous ordinance capped fines at $100 per day.
 Each day that a building remains in violation is considered "a separate, distinct offense to which a separate fine shall apply".

 Buildings will be given a 30-day warning period to become compliant but after that fines will add up quickly.

 If your building still isn't providing recycling or is collecting recyclables with the trash to be sorted later, then they're not compliant with the new ordinance.

 • Remind your landlord about the new rules and hefty new fines.
 Send them a link to this post or slip them the City's flier and see if that sparks them into action.
 Remember, recycling has been legally required in apartments and buildings since 1995 so there's really no excuse.

-• Report them.
-The City is encouraging residents to report buildings that aren't living up to the new ordinance by calling 3-1-1 or visiting 3-1-1 online.
-The City is using these resident made reports to prioritize on-site inspections.
+• Report your building.
+The City is encouraging residents to report buildings that aren't living up to the new ordinance by calling 3-1-1.
+The City uses 311 reports to prioritize on-site inspections.

 Tips for Landlords

 It's go-time.
 If you're not offering source separated, single-stream recycling, it's time to take action.